hm-lang/core/proposals/README.md

         # this is the default implementation that all instances will start with.
         return string(My X + Int)

-    # same as the other reassignable method above, but with a writeable instance.
+    # same as the other reassignable method above, but with a writable instance.
     ;;reassignableMutableMethod(Int); null
         # this is the default implementation that all instances will start with.
         My X -= Int